Constructing metric spaces from systems of walls: The hyperbolic core

 Since $(\kk_i)$ is a chain of curtains, $\kk_2\subset\kk_1^+$.
 Also, the fact that $\{h_{-1},k_1\}$ is a chain in $P$ implies that $\hh_{-1}^-\subset\kk_1\cup\kk_1^-$.
 Hence $\kk_2$ is disjoint from $\hh_{-1}^-$.
 In particular, $\kk_2$ is disjoint from $\hh_{-2}$.
 Moreover, any geodesic from $\hh_{-2}^-$ to $\kk_3^+$ is a geodesic from $\kk_2^-$ to $\kk_3^+$, so any such geodesic meets $B$.
 That is, $\hh_{-2}$ and $\kk_3$ are $R$--ball-separated curtains.
 We conclude that $(\hh_i)_{i\le-2}\cup(\kk_j)_{j\ge3}$ is an $R$--chain, and hence $c_1\cup c_2\ssm\{h_{-1},k_1,k_2\}\in\C_R$. \end{proof}

-In view of Propositions~\ref{prop:graded_hyperbolic} and~\ref{prop:graded_wrg}, we therefore have that $X$ is a roughly geodesic hyperbolic space (see also Remark~\ref{rem:graded_roughly_geodesic}).
+In view of Propositions~\ref{prop:graded_hyperbolic} and~\ref{prop:graded_wrg}, we therefore have that the hyperbolic core is a roughly geodesic hyperbolic space (see also Remark~\ref{rem:graded_roughly_geodesic}).
 According to the following proposition, one could also work in the roughly geodesic hyperbolic space $(S,\Dist)$ if preferred.

 \begin{proposition} With the subspace metric $\Dist$, the set $S\subset X$ is weakly roughly geodesic.
 Moreover, geodesics of $(S,\dist)$ are uniform unparametrised rough geodesics of $(X,\Dist)$. \end{proposition}